-Following the Camp HOPE America theme of believing in yourself, believing in others, and believing in your dreams the OU research team developed six additional items to assess each child's self-reported resiliency.
+Following the Camp HOPE America theme of believing in yourself, believing in others, and believing in your dreams, OU's Hope Research Center team developed six additional items to assess each child's self-reported resiliency.
 These individual items were also presented with a six-point Likert-type response (1 = none of the time; 6 = all of the time).
 The items and descriptive statistics are presented in Table 4.
-Internal consistency reliability analysis indicated pretest α = .79, posttest α = .82, and follow-up α = .81.
+Internal consistency reliability analyses indicated pre-test a = .80, post-test a = .82, and follow-up a = .84.